LOGIN

 The crypto assets will appear on your LHV account immediately after the transaction.

 Transfers between accounts cannot be made.
 The only option would be to sell the crypto assets purchased on the wrong account and then re-purchase the assets on the correct account.
-Investment account system principles do not apply to crypto assets.
-Therefore, we recommend that you open a new account for trading crypto assets.

 The external custodians with whom the LHV clients’ crypto assets are held will decide on the crypto assets held by them when the split occurs.
 External custodians do not guarantee that every split is also supported on their platform, but they are analysed on an individual level, taking into account their security in particular.